-Trinidad & Tobago is an island country of the southeastern West Indies.
-It consists of two main islands of the countries name and several smaller islands.
+The Republic of Trinidad and Tobago is the southernmost island country in the Caribbean.
+It comprises of two main islands, which gives it its name, and several smaller islands.

 The Carnival is an annual event held on the Monday and Tuesday before Ash Wednesday.
 The event is well known for participants’ colourful costumes and exuberant celebrations.
 (Above)

 Christopher Columbus arrived on the islands in 1498 and named Trinidad after the three peaks of south-east and Tobago after the local brand of the tobacco pipe.

 Trinidad was under the Spanish empire while Tobago was under the French rule.
 Trinidad was surrendered to Britain in 1802 while Tobago was surrendered to Britain in 1814.

 Slavery was abolished in the two regions in 1834.

 The two regions joined together in 1889 as a British colony.
 The two then gained independence as a single republic in 1976.

 The country’s culture is influenced by European, African, Spanish and Indian cultures.

 The major crops grown in the country are coffee, coconut, cocoa, vegetables and citrus fruits.